 It’s bloody hot in Isaan almost throughout the year and that’s why the locals rather hang out in air conditioned shopping malls or on the side of the road drinking whiskey than joining sports clubs and exercising in their free time.
 But of course gambling in Khon Kaen is just as popular as in the rest of the country and that’s why the Horse Race (in Thai Gaan Kɛ̀ɛng Máa / การแข่งม้า) held every Sunday on the “Be Bright” race track is kind of a big thing, especially for the guys.

 Unfortunately there was no horse race when I came there a couple of weeks ago due to a public holiday (Chakri Day) so I’ll give it a try next time around.

 Khon Kaen FC may not be among the top clubs in Thailand, but 100 Baht for a ticket certainly isn’t wasted for watching a Thai League 2 game (that’s the second tier league in Thai football).
 There’s another team called Khon Kaen United who also play in the Thai League 2.
 The football stadium is located just 500m from the Kaen Nakhon Lake – see the map below.
-Check the schedule of matches on the official website.
+Check the schedule of matches on their Facebook Page.